2020Deception/Apple-Music-JWT-Token-Generator/README.md

 # Instructions

-Open Terminal, cd into the directory type
+Open Terminal, cd into the directory where your index.js file is and type :
 ```bash
 node index.js
 ```
-Test getting a token by opening another tab in Terminal and typing
+Test getting a token by opening another tab in Terminal and typing :
 ```bash
 curl http://localhost:3000
 ```